-Any interest in addressing the biggest
+Any interest in working on the biggest

 irony in mental health?

-Intentional Disruption
+Intentional Evolution

 This is your personal invitation to join me.
 Here is how you can get involved.